Chemiseblanc/pareidolia/README.md

 tool = "copilot"             # or "claude-code", etc. library = "promptlib"        # Optional: enables library format when set output_dir = "prompts"       # Where to write generated prompts

+[variants]
+# Optional: AI-powered variant generation
+persona = "researcher"       # Persona to use as base action = "research"          # Action to use as base generate = ["update", "refine", "summarize"]  # List of variants to generate cli_tool = "claude"          # Optional: specific AI tool (auto-detects if omitted)
 ```

 ## Usage